 His latest film, The 15:17 to Paris, comes with a trailer-ready hook: the reenactment of a thwarted terrorist attack in Europe, starring three Americans who stopped it in real life. (“A true story, the real heroes” the poster succinctly reads).
-The scene of the attack itself—and whatever else it may be, it’s s one of the best shot and edited sequences of the year—lasts only fifteen clammy minutes.
+The scene of the attack itself lasts only fifteen clammy minutes, and whatever else it may be, it’s s one of the best shot and edited sequences of the year.
 The rest of the film is devoted to filling in their lives—three friends from Sacramento, two in the military—that led up to it.
 The comparison to the Audie Murphy films about World War II is both obvious and more interesting the more you think about it, since Eastwood isn’t concerned with the war heroes’ trip “to hell and back” but with their ordinariness.
-Even their military service is shown largely as routine.
+Even their military service is shown largely as a matter of routine.
 Their act of heroism is presented as stemming from a learned mixture of moral decency and physical discipline.

 The chief fascination, then, is to watch where the lines are drawn.
 The films’ other villains, running a distant second behind terrorists, are snide public sector bureaucrats.
 “My God is bigger than your statistics!” a hero’s mother says to one early in the film.
 On an individual scale, it’s a fine and noble sentiment for a single mom to express in defense of her son.
 On the macro scale of 2018 culture wars, it does a fair job of explaining why our body politic is a vomit-stained alcoholic unwilling to admit it has a problem.